openaddresses/openaddresses/ATTRIBUTE_FUNCTIONS.md

 - `region` - the first level administrative divisions within a country, such as state or province
 - `postcode` - the alphanumeric code used in many countries for sorting mail

-Of these fields, only `number` and `street` are required in a source.
+Of these attributes, only `number` and `street` are required in a source.

-In an ideal world, data sources would have a single field for each OpenAddresses address field.
+In an ideal world, data sources would have a single field for each OpenAddresses conform attribute.
 That is, there would be a single field for `number`, a single field for `street`, and so on.
 Unfortunately that's rarely the case.
 A common occurrence is for the house number and street name to be combined into a single field, for example "123 South Main Street".
 To accommodate data sources like this, OpenAddresses source conforms support a number of functions to separate and join fields to create appropriate values.
 This page details each of the available functions and ends with a section on acceptance testing for validation.

 One note, however, is that functions cannot be combined at this time.
 That is, a `regexp` function cannot be combined with a `prefixed_number` function to operate on a single field.